 Starting a Comics Pull List

 I have always wanted to start a comics pull list.
-I started reading comics in college, however, I wasn’t particularly fond of the comic book store in my college town.
+I started reading comics in college; however, I wasn’t particularly fond of the comic book store in my college town.
 This meant starting a pull list back in Minneapolis wasn’t feasible since I wasn’t driving home consistently.
 Once I moved to the cities, I struggled to find a weekly comic series.
 I found reading trades easier than comic issues.
-Now, I have found at least a couple of series I’m trying to read weekly, so it made sense to finally start a pull list.
-I’m excited to be able to support a local comic book store weekly and get new comics!
+Now, I have at least a couple of series I’m trying to read weekly, so it made sense to finally start a pull list.
+I’m excited to continue supporting a local comic book store weekly and get new comics!
 Wednesdays will have meaning for me again.

 I started my pull list at Hot Comics and Collectibles.
 Hot Comics recently moved to a new store location in Minneapolis.
 It’s a quaint little shop, and it gives off a cozy vibe whenever I stop by.
-Hot Comics has three retail locations with two of these locations being within reasonable driving distance from my apartment.
-When I knew I wanted to start a pull list, I wanted a comic book store close by me.
-This would be a place I would drive to weekly to pick up my comics and nothing is worse than dreading a long car ride.
-The winter season in Minnesota makes winter driving unpredictable, and I’d hate to not be able to pick up my comics because of poor driving conditions.
+Hot Comics has three retail locations, with two of these locations being within reasonable driving distance from my apartment.
+When I knew I wanted to start a pull list, I wanted a comic book store close to me.
+This would be a place I would drive to weekly to pick up my comics, and nothing is worse than dreading a long car ride.
+Winter in Minnesota makes driving unpredictable, and I’d hate to miss picking up my comics because of poor driving conditions.

 So what’s on my pull list?
 At the moment, I have three titles on there so far.
 If you have kept up with my posts, this shouldn’t come as a surprise as to what’s on my pull list.
 First, I have Finger Guns.
 Finger Guns is such a fun comic series.
 I’m all caught up on the story, so now I’m waiting for issue #6 to release.
 Besides Finger Guns, I have the latest Doctor Aphra series on my pull list.
 The new Doctor Aphra series made me a fan of the character and her adventuring team.
 Finally, I have King in Black on my pull list.
-King in Black is the Avengers / X-Men crossover with Knull, the god of the Venom symbiote invading Earth.
-I haven’t been reading Donny Cates Venom series which supposedely leads up to King in Black.
+King in Black is a Marvel crossover where the heroes are fighting Knull, the god of the Venom symbiote.
+I haven’t been reading Donny Cates’ Venom series, which supposedly leads up to King in Black.
 I never felt lost reading King in Black because the story is clear and easy to understand.

-Despite having a pull list, I will read trade paperbacks.
-There are certain series I started way too late where I don’t think I will ever catch up to the current weekly comics.
-It took me a long time to feel comfortable with reading comics to have the confidence to begin a pull list.
-I’m happy to begin my pull list and add more titles.
+Despite having a pull list, I will continue to read trade paperbacks.
+There are certain series I started way too late, where I don’t think I will ever catch up to the current comic issue.
+It took me a long time to feel comfortable reading comics and to have the confidence to start a pull list.
 Let me know if you have a pull list and where your pull list is in the comments below.

 10 thoughts on “Starting a Comics Pull List